Endocrine Associates of Dallas & Plano

 If you are making a first-time appointment with us for yourself or a family member, you can find new patient questionnaires for adults and children on our patient forms page.
 Please print and complete the appropriate form and bring it with you to the initial office visit.
 This will help us to serve your needs more efficiently.

 Learn more about our physicians’ by clicking on their name.

 What Do Endocrinologists Do?

 Endocrinologists are qualified to assist patients with the medical specialty of Endocrinology, which focuses on endocrine and metabolic disorders.
-The endocrine system is composed of organs (glands) that produce hormones which regulate certain body functions.
+The endocrine system is composed of organs (glands) that produce hormones that regulate certain body functions.
 Metabolism consists of the biochemical processes in the body that cause the breaking down of some substances (e.g. food) and the building up of others (e.g., fat, muscle or bone).

-Endocrinologists primarily diagnose, evaluate and treat conditions related, but not limited, to:
+Endocrinologists primarily diagnose, evaluate, and treat conditions related, but not limited, to:

 - hormone issues (including estrogen and testosterone levels)

 - thyroid disorders

 - parathyroid disorders

 - pituitary disorders